oriolgual/reefpoints/source/posts/2015-06-02-ember-crumbly.md

 social: true
 comments: true
 published: true
-summary: "Breadcrumb navigation isn't a new concept, in fact, it's usefulness has been endlessly debated about by UX designers all over.
-Today, I won't get into the nitty gritty on whether or not your app should include one, but I'd like to share an addon I built for a project I'm working on that required it.
-This is a simple Component that is placed once in your application, and then generates a dynamic breadcrumb by looking up the current route hierarchy.
+summary: "ember-crubmly is a simple Component that is placed once in your application, and then generates a dynamic breadcrumb by looking up the current route hierarchy.
 The addon has a simple declarative API, which makes integration with your app super easy."
 ---

 Breadcrumb navigation isn't a new concept, in fact, it's usefulness has been endlessly debated about by UX designers all over.
 Today, I won't get into the nitty gritty on whether or not your app should include one, but I'd like to share an addon I built for a project I'm working on that required it.